onflow/flow/flips/20210824-fcl-tx-payer-service.md

     ...resolvedAccount,
     signingFunction: async signable => {
       /**
         Perform a network call to resolve the transaction signature.
-This network call will likely be to the client applcation's backend.
+This network call will likely be to the client application's backend.

         The call graph might look something like: